sarosh-quraishi/PyOP2/doc/sphinx/source/pyop2_ir_user.rst

 * A ``name``, which has to be identical to that in the kernel signature
 * An optional set of parameters, ``opts``, to drive the optimization process

-For example, to build a PyOP2 ``Kernel`` that initialises to 0 a certain dataset associated to the edges of the mesh, one can write:
+For example, to build a PyOP2 kernel that initialises a certain dataset associated with the edges of the mesh to zero, one can write:

 .. code-block:: python